fivefilters/phplist-plugin-mailgun/README.md

 ## Description ##

 This plugin sends emails through Mailgun using their API.
+Forked to use EU endpoint (api.eu.mailgun.net).

 ## Installation ##